-If you've been sending your demo out to record labels and without getting a response, releasing your own album might sound appealing.
-Self-releasing an album can be successful, but don't underestimate the amount of legwork involved.
+If you've been sending your band's demo out to record labels and not getting a response, releasing your own album or EP by yourself might sound appealing.
+Self-releasing an album can be a successful tactic, but don't underestimate the amount of legwork involved.
 Here are some factors to consider.

 The Cost of Manufacturing

 Having an album pressed is not cheap, and without the backing of a label, you carry that cost yourself.
 Labels often get better rates with manufacturers because they can order in larger volume or because they have a distribution deal in which their distributor pays for pressing.
 Furthermore, if you don't boast a track record, a manufacturer may not extend credit to you, meaning you have to shell out cash up front before making any profit on your record.
 Recently, self-publishing services such as CD Baby will press professional-looking CDs for you complete with cover art and liner notes.

 Self-releasing an album and selling it online is one way to go, but if you want your record in brick and mortar stores, you'll need some kind of distribution deal.
 Some distributors will take on your album and simply funnel it into stores if they happen to order it, but a good distributor takes your music and proactively sells it to stores.
 Getting one these distributors is a tough sell with your first album, so you may find that your sales avenues are fairly limited as you set out.

 Digital distribution is a cost-effective way to get your music heard.
 Amazon Music, iTunes, or Spotify all pay (relatively small) royalties for plays and digital album purchases.
 Several platforms now exist to aggregate your tracks and send them out to several digital streaming services.